-- 3.56 Private sector LEP Board members are appointed through an open and transparent recruitment and selection process, which is run on an annual basis.
-In the interests of continuity and succession planning, the recruitment is staggered so that the terms of all private sector members do not expire at the same time. - 3.57 When private sector members either approach the end of their term, or if a LEP Board member resigns midterm, the vacant positions on the LEP Board are promoted through the SCR website, social media channels and are advertised in local and regional media.
-Local business representative organisations are also consulted about LEP Board vacancies and advertise and promote these vacancies through communications with their members. - 3.58 When recruiting new LEP Board members, consideration is given to achieving the optimum composition and diversity on the LEP Board in line with the LEP Diversity Policy.
-However, all Board appointments are made on merit, and within the context of the skills and experience required by the LEP Board. - 3.59 Interested candidates are required to complete and submit an application form.
+- 3.50 Private sector LEP Board members are appointed through an open and transparent recruitment and selection process, run on an annual basis.
+In the interests of continuity, the recruitment is staggered so that the terms of all private sector members do not expire at the same time. - 3.51 Vacant positions for LEP Board members are promoted through the SCR website and social media channels and advertised in local and regional media.
+Local business representative organisations are also consulted about LEP Board vacancies and advertise and promote these vacancies through communications with their members. - 3.52 When recruiting new LEP Board members, consideration is given to achieving the optimum composition and diversity on the LEP Board in line with the LEP Diversity Policy.
+However, all Board appointments are made on merit, and within the context of the skills and experience required by the LEP Board. - 3.53 Interested candidates are required to complete and submit an application form.
 A LEP Appointments Panel, which is made-up of LEP Board Vice Chairs, reviews and assesses the applications against the LEP Board Member Job Description and Person Specification, with advice and support from the SCR Executive Team.
-Candidates are shortlisted for an interview by a panel including LEP Board members (usually the Vice Chairs), a member of an independent business representative body, and the SCR Chief Executive or Deputy Chief Executive. - 3.60 A combination of the completed application form and interview are used to judge each candidate's experience, suitability and fit.
-The LEP Appointments Panel then makes a recommendation to the LEP Board on the candidates that should be appointed. - 3.61 Newly appointed LEP Board members are invited to attend an induction session with the SCR Executive Team to develop their understanding of the City Region, the organisational and decision-making structure, the LEP's priorities and plans and support available to LEP Board members from the SCR Executive Team. - 3.62 Vacant positions for the Chair and Vice Chair roles are promoted in the same way.
+Candidates are shortlisted for an interview by a panel including LEP Board members (usually the Vice Chairs), a member of an independent business representative body, and the SCR CEX or Deputy CEX. - 3.54 A combination of the completed application form and interview are used to judge each candidate's experience, suitability and fit.
+The LEP Appointments Panel then makes a recommendation to the LEP Board on the candidates that should be appointed. - 3.55 Newly appointed LEP Board members are invited to attend an induction session with the SCR Executive Team to develop their understanding of the City Region, the organisational and decision-making structure, the LEP's priorities and plans and support available to LEP Board members from the SCR Executive Team. - 3.56 Vacant positions for the Chair and Vice Chair roles are promoted in the same way.
 However, these positions are also advertised in national media outlets and on the Government's Public Appointments website.
 The Mayor leads the appointment panel for the LEP Chair, which also includes another LEP Board Member, an independent business representative organisation, a Local Authority Chief Executive and either the SCR Chief Executive or Deputy Chief Executive.